Final exam potential questions, for 2025

-Essays should explain causes and effects, rather than simply providing a laundry list.
+Essays should explain causes and effects, citing back to literature we have read in the class, rather than simply providing a laundry list.
 A careful explanation with a few detailed and carefully considered examples is always better than a long list of examples without sufficient explanation.

 * Describe the feminist critique of the traditional